-All cabins offer air-conditioning, color televisions with DVD players and/or VCRs, fully equipped kitchens, and dining tables.
+All cabins offer air-conditioning, HDTVs, fully equipped kitchens, and dining tables.
 Housekeeping is provided daily.
 Most readers are crazy about the cabins.
 Some representative comments follow.

 A Wappingers Falls, New York, family writes:

 We stayed at Fort Wilderness in a cabin because

 - We wanted a kitchen.

 - Our kids are very lively and the cabins were apart from each other so we wouldn't disturb other guests.

 - We thought the kids might meet other children to play with.